 Breath Capture is a tiny vial you breathe into, seal, and give to your loved one.
 You then presumably spend 20 minutes explaining why this was the best present you could cough up when, just last week, you came home with a PlayStation 3 for yourself.
 Fortunately, the website has plenty of ad copy you can recite verbatim, as they too laboriously justify the existence of this patent-pending product.
 “Air in the form of human breath is no longer simply air,” they write.
 “Breath is present when we laugh and cry, whisper and shout, sing and sigh.
 And once captured, it can be a powerful reminder of blah blah blah …” Yeah, so, anyway: it’s a $10 test tube.
 You can even pay extra to have three letters engraved into the side of it; I’d suggest D, U, and M. At least there will be one milliliter less carbon dioxide in the atmosphere fucking up our climate after you use it.

 But maybe your target recipient thinks Christmas is a bunch of hooey—which makes him a curmudgeonly skeptic who has yet to embrace the birth and life of Jesus Christ as a literal truth.
 I was once like him, as recently as two weeks ago.
-But then someone gave me a wonderful gift: this mp3 of Some Anonymous Internet Superstar singing “O Holy Night.”
+But then someone gave me a wonderful gift: Some Anonymous Internet Superstar singing “O Holy Night.”
 You must—and I cannot stress this enough—listen to it in its entirety:

 I suggest burning the song onto a disc, standing on the recipient’s lawn at midnight on Christmas morning, and blasting it from a boombox held over your head, Say Anything-style.
 By the time the singer croaks out the final “divine,” I guarantee the recipient will have had a religious conversion.
 After all, when confronted by such unspeakable horrors, the human mind has no recourse but to retreat into madness.
 Happy Holidays!